jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - **Hardware segmentation**: forces separation via physical hardware controls rather than logical processes; in this type of segmentation, the operating system maps processes to dedicated memory locations
 - **Virtualization**: technology used to host one or more operating systems within the memory of a single host, or to run applications that are not compatible with the host OS; the goal is to protect the hypervisor and ensure that compromising one VM doesn't affect others on that host
 - **Virtual Software**: software that is deployed in a way that acts as if it is interacting with a full host OS; a virtualized app is isolated from the host OS so it can't make direct/permanent changes to the host OS
+- **Reference Monitor Concept (RMC)**: theoretical concept that provides a way to check and control every subject to object access attempt; four properties (NEAT): Non by-passable, Evaluable, Always invoked, Tamper-proof
+- **Security Kernel** is simply an implementation of the reference monitor concept
 - **Trusted Platform Module (TPM)**: a cryptographic chip that is sometimes included with a client computer or server; a TPM enhances the capabilities of a computer by offering hardware-based cryptographic operations
   - TPM is a tamper-resistant integrated circuit built into some motherboards that can perform cryptographic operations (including key gen) and protect small amounts of sensitive info, like passwords and cryptographic keys
   - Many security products and encryption solutions require a TPM